Software Testing Resume Template for 2 to 6 Years Experience

 Read How to Write a Killer Software Testing QA Resume as the first part of the QA Resume guide.

-Therefore it is of utmost importance to let your resume capture the essence of who you are as a professional.
-In this article, I tried to put together a few simple pointers that will help ease this Software Testing QA resume preparation process, especially for first-timers.
+Therefore, it is of utmost importance to let your resume capture the essence of who you are as a professional.
+In this article, I have tried to put together a few simple pointers that will help ease this Software Testing QA resume preparation process, especially for first-timers.

 How To Start Writing a Software Testing Resume?